 You define the input text and the number of the variable.
-The Control stops the interpretation at INPUT, outputs the text and waits for input of the variable value.
+The control stops the interpretation at INPUT, outputs the text and waits for input of the variable value.
+Instead of an input text, you can also program a string variable, such as #x1.

-The Control displays the input after having completed the INPUT command.
+The control displays the input after having completed the INPUT command.